 People who have not yet received the MMR vaccination, which immunises against measles as well as mumps and rubella, are being urged to get the jab.

-The latest figures available, for 2017/18, show that 84.7% of children had been fully immunised against MMR by their fifth birthday, compared to the average rate for England of 87.2%.
+The latest figures available, for 2017-18, show that 84.7 per cent of children had been fully immunised against MMR by their fifth birthday, compared with the average rate for England of 87.2 per cent.

-Dr Peter English, Consultant in Communicable Disease Control for Public Health England South East, said: “Measles is not a harmless childhood illness as many think – it is extremely infectious, can strike anyone and sadly in some instances can have very serious long term and life changing consequences.
+Peter English, consultant in communicable disease control for Public Health England South East, said: “Measles is not a harmless childhood illness as many think – it is extremely infectious, can strike anyone and sadly in some instances can have very serious long-term and life-changing consequences.”

-The initial symptoms of measles develop around 10 days after a person is infected.
-These can include:
+The initial symptoms of measles develop around ten days after a person is infected.
+These can include

 Symptoms usually resolve in about seven to ten days.